Photo Equipment

 5. Save as both high- and low-resolution MP4 videos, eighteen files in all.

 I noticed during processing that where the white baton crosses over a dark line in the medium background (a joint between shell panels) there is a little discontinuity, a 'jag', in the baton image.
 This is highly weird, and is in the data as it came from the camera and has nothing to do with iMovie.
 In no way does a little fiberglass baton have a movable kink in it.
 This resembles a 'rolling shutter' motion artifact, but it happens even when the baton is essentially stationary.
-A glaring failure of the camera's compression algorithms, I'd say, though it is possible that it's the player instead.
+A glaring failure of the camera's ever-present compression algorithms, I'd say, though it is possible that it's the player instead.

 The eight low-resolution files occupy about 1.5GB, which fits on the 2GB thumb drive Jill found.
 So she can take them to school tomorrow.
 The high-resolution files are about 4GB, and the original source files are about 7.5GB—this stuff is big!